-- according to the Academy timeline resulting in a clear and tangible impact on student learning - To hold others to account for underperformance, where required, and to put in place appropriate support plans to improve performance - To annually review of the standards of leadership, teaching and learning in English, consistent with the Academy self-evaluation approach - To ensure all English staff understand, and are actively implementing, the key aspects of the Academy's behaviour and inclusion policies including the celebration of student success e.g. assemblies, displays, awards, rewards, publicity, and curriculum enhancement days - To engage all English staff in the creation, consistent implementation and improvement of schemes of work/ unit planners which encapsulate key Academy learning strategies and best suit the development of the English curriculum - To oversee the mentoring, induction and development of ITT students and NQTs in the Department, alongside others within the department - To ensure effective communication/consultation as appropriate with the parents of students - To monitor the application of ICT in the department as an effective tool for learning - To be an excellent practitioner and to support teaching and learning within the Academy by setting the example in your classroom and through lesson observation feedback and coaching - Responsibility alongside Deputy Head of English to run and coordinate Academy Literacy Programme - To attend Governing Body meetings and committees as required.
+- and Executive Principal and in line with the Academy's vision - To create a Faculty Improvement Plan which contributes positively to the aims and achievement of the Academy Improvement Plan and which actively involves all Faculty teachers in its design and execution - To research and monitor all available and appropriate courses and qualifications and the exam boards which will support the development of the curriculum offer for SKA students, under the Humanities Faculty - To provide regular feedback for Faculty colleagues in a way which recognises good practice and supports their progress against performance - To review and monitor the delivery of Performance Appraisal objectives according to the Academy timeline resulting in a clear and tangible impact on student learning - To hold others to account for underperformance, where required, and to put in place appropriate support plans to improve performance. - To assist the Executive Principal and the VP Curriculum, Progress and Learning in the annual review of the standards of leadership, teaching and learning in the Faculty area, consistent with the Academy self-evaluation approach - To ensure all Faculty staff understand, and are actively implementing, the key aspects of the Academy's behaviour and inclusion policies including the celebration of student success e.g. assemblies, displays, awards, rewards, publicity, curriculum enhancement days - To oversee and evaluate the Faculty budget allocation to ensure the budget is spent in line with Faculty learning priorities and best value principles - To engage all Faculty staff in the creation, consistent implementation and improvement of schemes of work/ unit planners which encapsulate key Academy learning strategies and best suit the development of the Faculty curriculum - To oversee the induction and development of ITT students and NQTs in the Faculty - To monitor staff attendance.
+To liaise with VP Curriculum, Progress and Learning re attendance issues and carry out duties as requested in accordance with Academy policy on staff attendance - To ensure effective communication/consultation as appropriate with the parents of students including the monitoring and evaluation of Faculty reports to parents

+- To foster and oversee the application of ICT in the Faculty as an effective tool for learning - To be a good/outstanding practitioner and to model high teaching and learning expectations within the Academy by example in the classroom and through lesson observation feedback and coaching - To attend Governing Body meetings and committees as required. - To line manage staff with responsibilities within the Humanities Faculty.